raphCode/master-thesis-muzero/theory.typ

 === !Exf

-#import "gametree.typ": draw_gametree, n, nodetree
+#import "gametree.typ": draw_gametree, n, l, r, nodetree, get_optimal_strategy

 In !gt, !gs can be modeled in different forms.
 These forms provide a formal !repr of the arbitrary rules of a !g.